West Coast – Guide for Backpackers

 If you have more time on the West Coast…

-- Buy a greenstone souvenir necklace for a friend (because there’s heaps around here).
+- Buy a greenstone souvenir necklace for a friend (because there are heaps around here)

 - They don’t call it the “Wild West Coast” for nothing.
 Get a surfboard and go!
 We know some decent beaches here: 5 Places to Spot a Surf in the South Island.